 Set on Cape Sounion’s dramatic coastal cliffs, the Temple of Poseidon has enchanted visitors for millennia.
 Early morning trips to the ruins mean cooler temperatures and fewer visitors, but for iconic photos of the ruins at sunset, brave the crowds on an evening tour.
 While it’s possible to reach the Temple of Poseidon on a quick excursion from the city, consider a private tour to give clients time to swim at the nearby beach and visit the picturesque towns along the route.

-This basic Temple of Poseidon tour includes hotel transfers, and an afternoon departure time makes it easy to coordinate with morning activities.
+This basic Temple of Poseidon tour includes hotel transfers and an afternoon departure time, making it easy to coordinate with morning activities.

 Cruising from Athens to the Temple of Poseidon trades time in traffic for a gorgeous boat ride that includes stops at some of the uninhabited Aegean islands along the coast.